Cbakes24/practice-portal-new/README-UseCase.md

 1. A new user opens up the web appicliation and clicks on the sign up button.
 2. A sign up form page appears and the user inputs the information and submits.
 If successful the user is brought to the home screen and a welcome email is sent.
-3. The user is prompted to create their first project
+3. The user is brought to the hompage where they can view projects, create project, message customer service,

 * Require Authentication: false
 * Request